external-secrets/external-secrets/docs/api/spec.md

 </em>
 </td>
 <td>
-<p>Content o f the certificate (cert.pem) for use when authenticating with an OAuth client Id using a Client Certificate.</p>
+<p>Certificate (cert.pem) for use when authenticating with an OAuth client Id using a Client Certificate.</p>
 </td>
 </tr>
 <tr>